jcracken/prog02-jcracken-ugrad-reupload/README.md

 * You can toggle the bilinear filter by hitting 'b'.

 * For the convolution boundary condition, it is handled by boundary padding through image reflection.

+## References

+I used https://homepages.inf.ed.ac.uk/rbf/HIPR2/gsmooth.htm for the 5x5 gaussian fliter kernel and http://dev.theomader.com/gaussian-kernel-calculator/ with a sigma of 10(?) for the 21x21.